Green0318/g.solana-pro/README.md

 To run tests run:
 `anchor test`

+## Anchor
+This was built using the Anchor toolkit.
+It gives a opinionated structure to the solana program.
+It providesus several utilities such as `anchor test`, `anchor deploy`, `anchor localnet`.
+Anchor also provides us utilities in rust to simplify our code by handling lot of the Serialization, deserialization of data, instructions etc.
+On the web3 side it provides convenient utilities to interact with solana programs without having to interact directly with the idl.
+It also provides utilities around keypair generation, getting accounts, programs etc. Making it a lot easier to build.

 ## Contract Logic
 The contract takes an account for the track that contains the CID, Artist, Track Title, and the signer.
 #### Initialization